 33. Visit Herm - Take a 20 minute ferry ride to the island of Herm and enjoy the breathtaking stretches of white sandy beaches and stunning award-winning gardens.

 34. Enjoy the sun on Shell Beach - Shell Beach is a beautiful stretch of golden sand on the East coast of Herm; a beach café is nearby.

 35. Go kayaking and see the Puffins - Go kayaking from Shell Beach to Puffin Bay and get up close and personal to these incredible birds.

 36. Stay at the White House Hotel - Enjoy traditional hospitality, excellent cuisine and lots of old-world-charm.

 37. Catch a ferry to Sark - Enjoy a 50 minute ferry trip to Sark and experience the traffic-free island that has stunning coastal views.

 38. Enjoy a delicious afternoon tea in Little Sark - Make the walk over to Little Sark and reward yourself with delicious afternoon tea at the La Sablonnerie Hotel.

 39. For the best introduction to Sark - Enjoy a traditional horse and carriage ride around the island.

-40. Hire a bike - Hire a bike and cycle of La Coupee for some impressive views.
+40. Hire a bike - Hire a bike and cycle over La Coupee, which links the islands of Sark and Little Sark, for some impressive views.